Stacktical/stacktical.github.io/_posts/2023-01-20-stacktical-dsla-chain-protocol-modernizing-risk-swaps-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 However, DeFi is just the beginning, and the possibilities are virtually limitless; any risk that can be measured can be tokenized and then swapped.

-While it would also be possible to support other types of classic **risk swaps**, these products are generally regulated, as noted in the disclaimer, and there would need to be significant regulatory groundwork laid to do so.

 ## How DSLA Could Improve the Legacy Solution

 ### Peer-to-Peer Agreements